 Thirdly, for most rare phenotypes, parameter estimates for population frequency, lifetime penetrance and genetic heterogeneity vary widely and may be subject to substantial ascertainment bias.
 For pleomorphic syndromic phenotypes, it is only feasible to estimate MTAFpred by ‘pulling out’ a specific component of the syndrome and estimating frequency, penetrance, and genetic heterogeneity for this component (e.g. type II renal papillary cancer for the FH gene (Hereditary Leiomyomatosis and Renal Cell carcinoma-HLRCC) or medullary thyroid cancer for the RET gene (Multiple Endocrine Neoplasia Type II))30.

-Fourthly, a specific ‘case definition’ (ascertainment framework) is required to which the Pan-Gene-Very-Rare-Missense-Variant-Likelihood-Ratio (PG-VRMV-LR) is applicable.
+Fourthly, a specific ‘case definition’ (ascertainment framework) is required to which the VRMV-LR is applicable.
 In practice, eligibility for clinical gene testing likely varies in space and time, rendering it challenging to pinpoint too precisely the framework for ascertainment and case inclusion.

 Fifthly, the VRMV-LR metrics are based on and applicable only to observed variants which themselves are very rare (i.e. are observed in the control population at frequency below the MTAFpred).
-Lower penetrance variants will likely occur in the population at frequencies above the MTAFpred.
-Such variants will not have been included in the VRMV case control analyses.
-The VRMV-LR metric cannot be applied to such variants where observed at a frequency above the MTAFpred.
+Variants which are disease-associated but of lower penetrance will likely occur in the population but at frequencies above the MTAFpred.
+Such variants will not have been included in the VRMV case control analyses and the VRMV-LR metric will not be applicable to them.

 Thus, whilst our the parameter estimates were deliberately conservative and the limited size of NFE control data may have caused under-estimation of PG-VRMV-LR, failure to guarantee full exclusion of VRMVs in non-NFE cases would support a conservative translation of our estimates of PG-VRMV-LR to evidence strengths for clinical variant classification13.